Rightsizing Demonstration Program

 Dear CEO/CFO/Nursing Home Administrator:

 Section 2801-e of the Public Health Law (PHL) authorizes the Commissioner of Health to establish a voluntary residential health care facility Rightsizing Demonstration Program in order to temporarily decertify or to permanently convert nursing home beds to other levels of care, not to exceed 5,000 residential health care facility beds.
-Approximately 1,807 residential health care facility beds are currently authorized under this program.
-The Department has remaining authority to approve an additional 3,193 beds.
 The purpose of this letter is to offer an additional opportunity for soliciting applications from nursing homes interested in rightsizing their facilities and participating in this demonstration program.
 This letter explains the Rightsizing Demonstration Program and includes an application for requesting such approvals.
-All applications are due to the Department of Health by March 31, 2011.
+Applications will be accepted continuously.

 Rightsizing Demonstration Program

 This demonstration program is designed to promote the development of alternative levels of care, discourage inappropriate nursing home placements, encourage the reduction of beds, generate Medicaid savings and assist nursing homes in maintaining viability during a period of declining occupancies.

 The Department is soliciting applications from residential health care facilities to temporarily decertify beds or to permanently convert beds to alternative levels of long term care.

 - Facilities may seek to temporarily decertify beds for up to five years.

 - Although these beds will remain on the facility's license, they may not be reactivated without prior approval of both the Commissioner and the Director of Budget.

 - Temporarily decertified beds will remain counted in the existing resource for purposes of bed need.